 University of Winnipeg (UWinnipeg) founded in 1871 as Manitoba College was conferred the title of University of Winnipeg in 1967.
 UWinnipeg is located in Manitoba and has an enrollment of more than 10,000 students.
 The university is divided into 6 faculties – Faculty of Arts, Faculty of Business and Economics, Faculty of Education, Faculty of Graduate Studies, Faculty of Science and Gupta Faculty of Kinesiology and Applied Health.
 UWinnipeg has 53 bachelor programs and 10 Master degree programs.

 (10) University of Alberta

-University of Alberta (UAlberta) a public sector Canadian research university located in Edmonton, Alberta was established in 1908.
+University of Alberta (UAlberta) is one of the most prestigious Canadian universities, a public sector research university located in Edmonton, Alberta was established in 1908.
 The university is ranked #113 by the Top QS world university rankings.
 University of Alberta has 191 undergraduate, 74 master and 60 PhD level programs.